Interface Explores Commercial Launch Solutions

 In this application, Interface supplied a Model 1100 Series Load Cell, which was installed in-line with a steel support cable to actively measure the vertical load on the system.
 A control system was then utilized, (which includes a Model 9870 High Speed High Performance TEDS Ready Indicator), to monitor the load cell output and continuously offload a portion of a human or robotic payload weight during all dynamic motions.
 Using precise feedback from the load cell, the control system commanded a motor to raise or lower the subject to maintain a constant offload force.
 During the simulation, the system actively compensated for the subject’s movement to accurately reproduce a microgravity environment.
 Read more about this test here: Reduced Gravity Simulation.

-Commercial launch companies are often driven by market demand and competition, which can lead to innovations in rocket and spacecraft design, manufacturing processes, and launch operations.
+Commercial launch companies are often driven by market demand and competition, leading to innovations in rocket and spacecraft design, manufacturing processes, and launch operations.
 This in turn can lead to advancements in space exploration, scientific research, and other applications that benefit society.
 We are proud to play a part of these advancements and discoveries.

 Interface is exhibiting again at Space Tech Expo 2023.